By Jim Myers, NKF Advocate and Kidney Advocacy Committee Regional Leader

 There are 2 factors that are cited for the delay in preemptive transplants:

 Did you know you don’t need a doctor to refer you to get a transplant evaluation?
 You can contact any transplant center near you to start the process.
-Click here to learn more about finding a transplant center in your area.
+Visit How to Find a Transplant Center to learn more about finding a transplant center in your area.
 Donor evaluations take a mean of 10.6 months to complete.
 There are a number of reasons why some living donor assessments may take longer than the average length of time.
 Sometimes these reasons are due to the transplant team/center and others it is due to the living donor.
 The clear downside to longer evaluations is that some recipient candidates end up on dialysis before they can be transplanted.

 This delay may be caused by: